jbytecode/OperationsResearchModels.jl/README.md

 - [2-player zero-sum game solver](https://jbytecode.github.io/OperationsResearchModels.jl/dev/game/)

+# How to contribute

+Please

+- First open an issue and share you idea
+- Discuss what is your purpose, what is the implementation details
+- Please provide tests from text books and any other problems that the result is known
+- Use methods of `solve()` function if possible.
+That requires defining a structure of the given problem

 # Notes for the users

 The package is implemented for mostly academic purposes.
 The implementations are not optimized for large-scale problems.
 The users are encouraged to use the package for educational purposes and small-scale problems.